Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

     sudo apt -y install software-properties-common
     sudo add-apt-repository -yu ppa:git-core/ppa

-Now, to install non-native version of python on non-LTS versions of Ubuntu, we recommend installing pyenv.
+Now, to install non-native version of Python on non-LTS versions of Ubuntu, we recommend installing pyenv.
 To do this, first run the following commands:

 .. prompt:: bash